ModelOriented/hstats/README.md

 ### Variable importance

-In the spirit of [2], and related to [4], we can extract from the "interact" objects a partial dependence based variable importance measure.
-It is rather experimental, so use it with care (Details below):
+In the spirit of [1], and related to [4], we can extract from the "interact" objects a partial dependence based variable importance measure.
+It is rather experimental, so use it with care (details below):

 ```r
 PDI2_j(inter)